kayasax/EasyPIM/EasyPIM/Documentation/Step-by-step-Guide.md

 Note: The orchestrator supports a unified Assignments schema with an assignmentType field (Eligible or Active).
 This is parsed by Initialize-EasyPIMAssignments and mapped internally to legacy sections.
 If you prefer the legacy format, see the alternative below.

 Note: `principalType` is optional in modern Assignments examples; the orchestrator infers the object type (User/Group/Service Principal) from the ID.
 It's kept only for legacy readability and can be omitted below.

+**New in 2.0.30:** assignment matching now requires both the scope **and** the role name to align with your config, and status-only strings returned by Azure are ignored.
+This prevents inherited assignments or stale status messages from being treated as matches.
+If an assignment shows as "skipped" in -WhatIf, double-check that the scope path exactly matches what you expect (subscriptions vs. resource groups).

 Write pim-config.json